0xM4hm0ud/CTF-Writeups/README.md

 # CTF-Writeups
-This are my personal Writeups/scripts for different CTF's
+These are my personal writeups and scripts for various CTFs